While mindfulness meditation techniques are generally associated with the East, there has been a long tradition of Christian meditations.

 "When you are in your beds, search your hearts and be silent."--Psalms 4:4

-Several important traditional Christian personalities led me close to him: Saint Francis, the Holy Mother, Meister Eckhart, Thomas a Kempis, Thomas Merton, Matthew Fox and Bernadette Roberts.
+Several influential traditional Christian personalities led me close to him: Saint Francis, the Holy Mother, Meister Eckhart, Thomas a Kempis, Thomas Merton, Matthew Fox, and Bernadette Roberts.
 And then there were the non-traditional teachings of the Impersonal Life, and, especially, A Course in Miracles.

 Any comments about anything you've just read?
 Share your ideas so that others may benefit.
 Did you find anything helpful?
 Any opposite views?
 All views are welcome in a respectful manner.

 Click below to see contributions from other visitors to this page...